On the Diversity-Multiplexing Tradeoff of Unconstrained Multiple-Access Channels: Upper Bound on the Best Diversity-Multiplexing Tradeoff

 \subsection{Characterizing the Optimal Symmetric DMT}

-We wish to characterize an upper bound on the optimal DMT of IC's in the symmetric case, i.e. $r_{1}=\dots=r_{K}=r$.
-Later we will use this upper bound in order to show the sub-optimality of the unconstrained multiple-access channels in the case $N<\lf(K+1\ri)M-1$, and also to show that the DMT upper bound coincides with the optimal DMT of finite constellations in the case $N\ge\lf(K+1\ri)M-1$.
+We wish to characterize an upper bound on the optimal DMT of IC's in the symmetric case, i.e., $r_{1}=\dots=r_{K}=r$.
+Later we will use this upper bound in order to show the sub-optimality of the unconstrained multiple-access channel in the case $N<\lf(K+1\ri)M-1$.
+In addition, we will show that the upper bound coincides with the optimal DMT of finite constellations in the case $N\ge\lf(K+1\ri)M-1$.

 Lemmas \ref{lem:TheCasewhereSingleUserIstheWorst}, \ref{lem:TheCasewhereSingleUserIsNotNecessarilytheWorst}, \ref{lem:TheCasewhereDimensionSmallerThanFirstDMTLine}, \ref{lem:TheCasewhereSingleUserandKUserDMTUpperBoundCoincide} present the relations between $d^{\ast,i\cdot D}_{i\cdot M,N}\lf(i\cdot r\ri)$, $i=1,\dots, K$ for different values of $N$.
 We use these lemmas in order to upper bound the optimal DMT in the symmetric case in Theorem \ref{th:ICOptimalSymmetricDMTUpperNound}.